 Increasingly close politically primarily on the issue of the conflict in Syria, Iran and Russia reached a broad trade and energy deal in 2014 that included exchanging Iranian oil (500,000 barrels per day) for Russian goods.
 Russia is an oil exporter, and the deal apparently would save Russia substantial oil transportation costs.
-Russia and Iran reaffirmed the deal following the April 2, 2015, framework nuclear accord, and press reports in June 2015 indicated the two countries might implement the arrangement once the JCPOA sanctions relief takes effect.
+Russia and Iran reaffirmed the deal following the April 2, 2015, framework nuclear accord, and press reports in June 2015 indicated the two countries might implement the arrangement after JCPOA sanctions relief took effect.
 However, there is no indication this arrangement has been implemented.

 Also in April 2015, Russia lifted its own ban on delivering the S-300 air defense system that it sold Iran in 2007 but refused to deliver after Resolution 1929 was adopted-even though that Resolution would technically not bar supply of that defensive system.
 In April 2016, Russia began delivering the five S-300 batteries.
 Iran's Defense Minister visited Russia in February 2016 to discuss a possible purchase of major combat systems-a sale that would require an unlikely approval of the U.N.
 Security Council.
 Alternatively, the two countries might complete the sale without such approval, presumably calculating on limited penalty for doing so.
+There has been no announcement that such sales have been concluded, to date.